polterguy/magic.web.markdown-articles/README.md

  * this file can be empty, since all the heavy lifting is actually done
  * in the interceptor file, and expressions in HTML file are leading
  * directly to to nodes in our interceptor file.
+ *
+ * However, the file still needs to exist on disc, otherwise the endpoint
+ * resolver will load the file as static content, and never return the file
+ * as a mixin.
  */
 ```